 Aww Raspberry Lemon Bars, just the name alone lifts my spirits.
-I have a thang for lemon.
-From lemon pound cake to lemon meringue pie, I had my fill of it growing up thanks to my Big Mama and mommy who made some delicious renditions of them I must say.
-These raspberry lemon bars are filled with everything that makes me smile: a delicious bottom crust, a raspberry jam layer and delicious whole raspberries and lemon cream cheese.
-They are similar to lemon cheesecake but so much better!
+These bars are filled with everything that makes me smile: a delish bottom crust, a raspberry jam layer, fresh raspberries and lemon cream cheese.
+They are similar to lemon cheesecake but much easier to make.

 Ingredients